mnpk/profc/README.md

 }
 ```

-`PROFC_NODE` macro will automatically start to measure and ends with the scope.
+The macro will automatically start to measure and ends with the scope.

-results will be print out to stdout after your program running.
+Results will be print out to stdout after your program running.

 ```
 $ ./a.out